Literacy Action of Central Arkansas teaches adults and families reading and English language skills.

-Approximately 145,000 adults (10%) in central Arkansas struggle with basic reading, writing, and math skills.
+Approximately 16% of adults in our region struggle with basic reading, writing, and math skills.
 These individuals have difficulty filling out a job application, understanding a prescription label, or reading a bedtime story to their children.
-Adult literacy is a factor in almost every socioeconomic issue, including workforce development, health care, parenting, and poverty.
+Adult literacy is a factor in almost every socioeconomic issue, including workforce development, healthcare, parenting, and poverty.
 To address these issues effectively, we must invest in educating adults with low literacy.

 Literacy Action has worked hard since 1986 to teach literacy skills to struggling readers in the central Arkansas area.
-We have offices in Little Rock and Conway, but serve students from a seven-county area: Pulaski, Faulkner, Jefferson, Grant, Lonoke, Perry, and Saline.
-In the last 12 months, Literacy Action served over 600 adult students delivering over 11,000 hours of individualized instruction.
-Learning to read or speak English enables our students to get family-supporting jobs, have better access to health information and teach their children the value of literacy.
+We have offices in Little Rock and Conway and also serve serve students from Saline County.
+In 2019, Literacy Action served nearly 600 adult students, delivering close to 11,000 hours of instruction.
+Learning to read or speak English enables our students to get family-supporting jobs, have better access to health information, and teach their children the value of literacy.
 We believe in acknowledging and advocating for the important role adults play in fostering their children’s basic literacy skills and attitudes toward learning.
-Literacy Action provides a crucial service that benefits the entire community and helps break the cycle of intergenerational illiteracy and poverty.
+Literacy Action provides a crucial service that benefits the entire community and helps break the cycle of inter-generational illiteracy and poverty.
 All services are free of charge.

-Literacy Action uses on a one-on-one tutoring model for Adult Basic Literacy (ABL) instruction and a group conversation model for English as a Second Language (ESL) instruction to improve adult literacy levels.
-In the past two years we have partnered with over 20 Local Community Partner Organizations (LCPOs) to reach even more adults and families in our area that need literacy services.
+Literacy Action uses on a one-on-one tutoring model for adult basic literacy (ABL) instruction and a group conversation model for English as a second language (ESL) instruction to improve adult literacy levels.
+In the past two years we have partnered with over 20 local community partner organizations (LCPOs) to reach even more adults and families in our area who need literacy services.

-In the early 1990s, the organization discovered a growing need to offer English as a Second Language (ESL) classes and tutors to help the immigrant population that was increasing in central Arkansas.
+In the early 1990s, the organization discovered a growing need to offer English as a second language (ESL) classes and tutoring to help the immigrant population that was increasing in central Arkansas.
 In response, Literacy Action began to train its tutors to work specifically with the ESL population.
-By offering one-on-one tutoring and classes, non-native adults could learn and improve their English so that they could gain the skills and confidence they needed to integrate more wholly into the community.
+By offering one-on-one tutoring and classes, nonnative adults could learn and improve their English so that they could gain the skills and confidence they needed to integrate more wholly into the community.

 In 2010, the Faulkner County Literacy Council merged with Literacy Action.
 With an additional location in Conway, Literacy Action now has even more opportunities to reach more adults who struggle with basic literacy and English skills in central Arkansas.

-Today, an estimated 10% of adults of central Arkansas struggle with basic reading and writing skills.
+Today, an estimated 10% of adults in central Arkansas struggle with basic reading and writing skills.
 Literacy Action continues to meet the needs of adult learners by using highly motivated and dedicated volunteer tutors who deliver thousands of hours of instruction each year.
-Literacy Action has also partnered with over 20 local community organizations to create literacy programs for their constituents.
+Literacy Action has also partnered with more than 20 local community organizations to create literacy programs for their constituents.
 These partnerships have given Literacy Action the opportunities and resources to reach even more adults who need our services.

-Literacy Action’s literary services are all offered free of charge and embrace the belief that socioeconomic issues—parenting, health care, workforce development, and poverty—can be improved if we increase the literacy levels of adults in central Arkansas.
+Literacy Action’s services are all offered free of charge and embrace the belief that socioeconomic issues—parenting, healthcare, workforce development, and poverty—can be improved if we increase the literacy levels of adults in central Arkansas.